RobertAron/ActuallyGoodTutorials/README.md

 [Web Forms](https://css-tricks.com/making-disabled-buttons-more-inclusive/) - Creating Accessible HTML Forms.
 Avoiding the native solution pitfalls.

 [React Common TS Types Cheapsheet](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/basic_type_example/) - "What type should children be?"
 Stuff like that in here.

+[New web transition API](https://developer.chrome.com/docs/web-platform/view-transitions/) - Still in beta but works as a progressive enhancement.
+Lets you do complicated transitions on the web - even between URL changes.